/meta http-equiv="Content-Style-Type" content="text/css">

 Polarex and Unitron telescope optical tubes were painted a traditional white with black front and rear cells, black mounting collar and accessory mounting brackets.
 While Meridian and Weltblick telescope optical tubes were painted white or a shade of distinctive blue, with the other components black.
 Hence the identical telescope models might be found bearing the UNITRON logo, while another bears POLAREX for example.

-The Weltblick telescopes may bear the letters N.S. (made by Nihon Seiko) engraved on the side of the focuser opposite the WELTBLICK trademark; some of the accessories such as on the finder telescope and the provided eyepieces were similarly engraved or may bear an N.S. sticker.
+Weltblick branded telescopes typically had their trade name engraved on the lens cell as do the Unitron and Polarex models.
+The Welblick telescopes may bear the letters N.S. (made by Nihon Seiko) engraved on the side of the focuser opposite the WELTBLICK trademark.
+The focusers of smaller telescopes will have a Weltblick branded stylized eye sticker and model designation sticker below that on the right side, with a N.S. sticker at the bottom of the focuser body.
+Some of the Weltblick accessories too, including the finder telescope and the provided eyepieces, were similarly engraved or may only bear an N.S. sticker.

 These elegant telescopes came to epitomize all that was great about traditional achromatic refractors - and all their shortcomings too.
 But these remained the class of well made telescopes that many purists, who could afford them, aspired to own and use.
 These remained in production and with very few changes from 1952 through 1992, by then these optical dinosaurs had been displaced from the marketplace by the more recently developed superior and more versatile apochromatic telescopes.

 These telescope inspired awe and the imagination among those of “The Greatest Generation” and of their “Baby Boomers” and as such these rightfully deserve our respect, and their place on public display in Company Sevens collection preserved here (hopefully) for generations to come.